 But just as with your resume, customize the content of your design sheet and portfolio by including projects and designs which are relevant for the job to which you are applying.

-Stacey explains what you should include on your resume, what to exclude, and how to craft your resume to showcase your talents and best qualities.
-Using practical resume examples, Stacey walks through choosing the right resume format, tailoring the information to match job requirements, and writing alternative resumes that include industry-specific information.
-Last, Stacey shows you how to deal with some common sore spots—like job hopping, lack of experience, or large unemployment gaps—while concentrating on your experience.
+Stacey explains what to include and exclude on a resume and how to showcase your talents and best qualities.
+Using practical examples, Stacey walks through choosing the right format, tailoring information to match job requirements, and writing alternative resumes that include industry-specific information.
+Last, Stacey shows you how to deal with some common sore spots—like job hopping, lack of experience, or unemployment gaps—while concentrating on your experience.